glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 tags: "Kerberos"
 ---

-[Kerberos](http://www.kerberos.org/) is a protocol to guarantee one subpart of the security of your Information Infrastructure (II).
+[Kerberos](http://www.kerberos.org/) is a protocol to guarantee one part of the security of your information infrastructure.
 Among the key concepts of security: confidentiality, integrity, availability and non-repudiation.
-Kerberos allows to set up communications confidentiality and non-repudiation accesses, it is an **Authentication and Authorization System** (AAS).
-The step of authorization is very limited.
+Kerberos allows to set up communications confidentiality and non-repudiation accesses, it is an **Authentication and Authorization System** (AAS), although the step of authorization is very limited, it is essentially a authentication system.

 This article is an introduction to Kerberos ecosystem.
-It can be interesting for a **manager** to understand key principles of Kerberos, a **non-technical person** to have a overview of this technology (2 first paragraphs), or for **technical person** particularly with **DevOps** skills to increase action field and go further if necessary (3 last paragraphs).
+It can be interesting for a **manager** to understand key principles of Kerberos, a **non-technical person** to have a overview of this technology, or for **technical person** particularly with **DevOps** skills to increase action field and go further if necessary.

 # What is Kerberos?

-The goal of Kerberos is to prove the identity of each entity, then to secure communication, that's all.
-You can use **telnet, SSH, database, local system login, web API** or **web portal**... with Kerberos authentication method.
+The goal of Kerberos is to secure a communication channel over UDP and TCP by proving mutually the identity of each entity: transmitter and receiver.
+You can use the Kerberos authentication method to access to a server with SSH, to a database, to your local system login of your workstation, to a web application with HTTP.
+If needed, Kerberos can also encrypted the communication.

 > Kerberos allows to secure communications on untrusted networks but where each node is trusted